 The subject property is located west of 180th Avenue North, south and east of the J.W.
 Corbett Wildlife Management Area and north and west of the "M" Canal.
-The +/-4,929.324-acre subject property is primarily in active agricultural operation with accessory agriculture structures located in the southeast corner of the northern portion of the subject property.
+The +/-4,871-acre subject property is primarily in active agricultural operation with accessory agriculture structures located in the southeast corner of the northern portion of the subject property.

 The subject property is within the boundaries of the Cypress Grove Community Development District (CGCDD), which is a special district created by the Governor and Cabinet, sitting as the Florida Land and Water Adjudicatory Commission, in 19931.
 The CGCDD has the authority to provide public infrastructure and services and to operate district facilities.
-While the subject property is within the CGCDD, the applicant has committed that the subject property, once developed with the proposed residential, single-family, zero lot line, and townhouse lots along with the accessory commercial square footage, will become an active member of the Indian Trail Improvement District (ITID) which is a special district created by the Florida Legislature in 19572.
-The applicant is thereby committing that the subject property, once developed, will pay the property assessment from ITID.
+While the subject property is within the CGCDD, the applicant commits to petition to become an active unit of the Indian Trail Improvement District (ITID) which is a special district created by the Florida Legislature in 19572.
+The applicant will petition to become an active unit of the ITID before issuance of the first building permit and through this commitment, the subject property, once developed, will pay the property assessment from ITID (upon authorization by the ITID to become an active unit).
+The applicant will propose to ITID that "active status" will commence upon issuance of each Certificate of Occupancy for each residential unit within the proposed development.